📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 Because no matter how famous they are —

-stage is still a workplace, not a throne. 👑
+the stage is still a workplace,

-— The Architect of Chaos
+The Prime Son of Chaos

 🕯️ Writing without permission. 🌫️ Living without labels.